INSTEP EQUINE

 Release, Connect, Grow

-Combining mindful movement work with equine work to supplement her strong clinical skills as a psychologist, Johanna’s approach is unique and believes strongly in each individual’s capacity to grow and heal.
+Combining mindful movement work with equine work to supplement her strong clinical skills as a psychologist, Johanna’s approach fosters each client’s capacity to grow and heal.

 COUNSELLING